-Above: Veterans Today Editor Kevin Barrett is interviewed by Marzieh Hashemi of Press TV
+Above: VT Editor Kevin Barrett is interviewed by Marzieh Hashemi of Press TV

 Angry demonstrators, some carrying clubs, have reportedly stormed the parliament of the Iraqi Kurdistan Region in the region’s capital city of Erbil as the Kurdish lawmakers approved a request by president of the Kurdistan Regional Government, Massoud Barzani, to step down early next month.